 A high quality and varied diet should absolutely be the top priority but there are some supplements that can help fill in any holes in a child’s diet.
 Just as during pregnancy or nursing, this is a time when one should be very careful about the supplements given and choose only high-quality supplements from verifiable sources after checking with a healthcare practitioner.

 On top of making sure that kids are consuming a lot of protein from quality sources, an abundance of green veggies and plenty of healthy fats, I often find that children benefit from:

-Vitamin C: I always keep Vitamin C on hand, and we’ve avoided many trips to the doctor because of this and Homemade Elderberry Syrup.
+I always keep Vitamin C on hand, and we’ve avoided many trips to the doctor because of this and Homemade Elderberry Syrup.
 I add about 1/4 tsp of vitamin C powder to the kids water or smoothie once a day (it is bitter!) to keep their immune systems bolstered… mainly in the winter.
-During illness, we take Vitamin C powder until we hit bowel tolerance (diarrhea) and then back down to 3/4 that dose until the illness is gone.
-There are also some good chewable versions, which are much easier to get kids to take.
+During illness, we take Vitamin C powder more often until the illness passes.

-Fermented Cod Liver Oil/Butter Oil:This is the toughest one to get kids to take, but the one I notice the most difference in their mood (much calmer) and concentration when they take.
+Cod Liver Oil is one of the toughest one to get kids to take, but the one I notice the most difference in their mood (much calmer) and concentration when they take it.
 It comes as a gel, and I typically add it to smoothies or spread on a banana nut coconut muffin to get them to take it (it tastes pretty awful by itself!)
-There are capsules of this, but my guys can’t swallow that big of one yet, so we stick to the gel version.
-The best brand I’ve found is Green Pastures, which also includes the High Vitamin Butter Oil, which is excellent for brain development and muscle growth.
-My 8 month old has gotten this since she started eating foods at 6 months and she just started walking (not super excited about this!).
+There are capsules of this, but my littler kids can’t swallow capsules, so we stick to the gel or liquid versions.

-Magnesium Baths: I take Natural Calm and use magnesium oil on my skin, but the easiest thing for the kids is to just add about 1/2 cup of epsom salts or magnesium crystals to their bath water so they can absorb it through their skin.
-You can also give kids about 1/2 tsp dose of Natural Calm, which is fizzy like soda and some really like it.
+Another easy way to give kids a magnesium boost is to add about 1/2 cup of epsom salts or magnesium crystals to their bath water so they can absorb it through their skin.

-Gelatin: Gelatin is excellent for intestinal health and for hair, skin and nails.
-We try to eat homemade bone broth, but I also occasionally make the kids healthy jello to give them some extra gelatin intake.
+Gelatin is excellent for intestinal health and for hair, skin and nails.
+We try to eat homemade bone broth regularly, but I also occasionally make the kids healthy jello and gummy vitamins to give them some extra gelatin intake.
 I drink it in smoothies or in warm water, and also sometimes sneak it into the kids smoothies.
 A kid-favorite treat at our house is homemade probiotic marshmallows with gelatin.
 I’ve been able to verify that this brand is from grass-fed, humanely raised cows and doesn’t contain any additives or pesticide residue.